cortoproject/corto/src/vstore/README.md

 ```c
 corto_use("config.json", 0, NULL);
 ```
-And change the implementation of `onNotify` to this (using our fictional writeData function):
+And change the implementation of `on_notify` to this (using our fictional writeData function):
 ```c
     writeData(
         e->data.id,